johnlindquist/kit-discussions-docs/docs/get-featured.md

 - The `hot` tab of the Script Kit main window
 - On the [Community Scripts](https://www.scriptkit.com/scripts) page

 To get featured, post your script to the [Script Kit Github discussions Share page](https://github.com/johnlindquist/kit/discussions/categories/share).
-From the Script Kit main window, you can press
+With a script focused in the Script Kit main window, you can press right or <kbd>cmd+k</kbd> to bring up a share menu which will automatically create a sharebable post to the script